AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-22-About-Test-Driven-Development.md

 Wait wait wait, now, hold there, look at where string.Empty occured...
 Yes~ It occurred both in the Test and in the implementation!

-So to remove such duplication, what we usually do is to "generalize"(there's whole another topic around this, I will discuss it in another post).
+So to remove such duplication, what we usually do is to "generalize"(there's a whole another topic around this, I will discuss it in another post).
 We can start thinking where does this `string.Empty` comes from?
+It doesn't really come from the input, but rather is an exceptional case.

-It is an exceptional case!
-So right now, without other tests to help, we can't really generalize up, So let's not remove this duplication.. just yet :D
+So right now, without other tests to help, we can't really see / know yet how to generalize this up.
+Let's continue onwards.

 ### Second Test
 let's move onto test 2